Gender Equality in the Labour Market and Socioeconomic Equality

 Even though progress has been made and numerous initiatives have been successfully implemented, further efforts are needed in order to achieve gender equality in the Austrian labour market.
 Discrimination against and disadvantages for women are still distinct in many areas of the labour market:

-What steps are taken to strengthen gender equality in the labour market?
+What initiatives are taken to strengthen gender equality in the labour market?